 In December 2019, we entered into a strategic collaboration with Genzyme Corporation, a subsidiary of Sanofi, which became effective in January 2020 (as subsequently expanded and amended, the Sanofi Agreement), to discover, develop and commercialize a pipeline of targeted protein degradation drugs for patients with challenging diseases in multiple therapeutic areas using our DELigase platform to identify small molecules designed to induce degradation of three specified initial drug targets.
 In January 2021, as part of the existing Sanofi Agreement, Sanofi paid us \$22.0 million to exercise its option to expand the number of targets in the Sanofi Agreement from three to a total of five targets.
-Over time and subject to certain limitations, Sanofi may elect to replace the drug targets with other reserved targets.

 In January 2021, we entered into the First Amendment to the Sanofi Agreement to modify the research term on all targets.
 In December 2021, we entered into the Second Amendment to the Sanofi Agreement to extend the substitution deadline on certain targets.
 In July 2022, we entered into the Third Amendment to the Sanofi Agreement to further extend the substitution deadline on certain targets.
-The extensions of the substitution deadline had no impact on revenue recognition.
-Also in July 2022, Sanofi elected to replace certain drug targets, and the substitution extended the research term of those targets by one year to 5.25 years and increased overall forecasted costs, which had an immaterial impact on revenue recognition.
-In August 2022, we entered into the Fourth Amendment to the Sanofi Agreement to modify the research plan for a certain target, which had no impact on revenue recognition.
+Also in July 2022, Sanofi elected to replace certain drug targets, and the substitution extended the research term of those targets by one year to 5.25 years.
+In August 2022 and November 2023, we entered into the Fourth Amendment and Fifth Amendment, respectively, to the Sanofi Agreement to modify the research plan for certain targets.